Azure/acr/docs/FAQ.md

 Yes, you can use trusted images in Azure Container Registry as the [Docker Notary](https://docs.docker.com/notary/getting_started/) has been integrited into ACR and can be enabled.

 * To push trusted images, you need to add yourself or related service principles as the `AcrImageSigner` role to your registry in addition to the `Owner`, `Contributor` roles for signing.
-This can be done via the Azure Portal: Your registry -> Access Control (IAM) -> Add (Select `AcrImageSigner` for the Role).
+Role assignment can be done by the following methods.
+    * Azure Portal: Your registry -> Access Control (IAM) -> Add (Select `AcrImageSigner` for the Role).
+    * Azure CLI: Find the resource id `id` of the registry by running
+        ```
+        az acr show -n myRegistry
+        ```
+        Then you can assign the `AcrImageSigner` role to a user
+        ```
+        az role assignment create --scope resource_id --role AcrImageSigner --assignee user@example.com
+        ```
+        or a service principle identified by its application ID
+        ```
+        az role assignment create --scope resource_id --role AcrImageSigner --assignee 00000000-0000-0000-0000-000000000000
+        ```
 * To pull trusted images, a `Reader` role is enough for normal users.
 No additional roles like an `AcrImageSigner` role are required.

 You can use Dokcer Client and Notary Client to interact trusted images with ACR.